 Visit to Pallikondeeswarar Temple at Suruttappalli

-Suruttapalli is about 57 kms from Chennai in the Thirupathy route via Uthukottai.
-You have to get into the Chennai – Kolkatta Grand North Trunk (GNT) Road first which can be reached either by Guindy-Koyampedu-Padi-Redihills route or Parry-Basinbridge-Perambur-Madavaram-Redhills route.
-At GNT Road you will come across the Karanodai bridge and immediately after, the Toll Plaza.
-The road to the left here goes to Periyapalayam, Uthukottai, Nagalapuram and Thirupathi.
-Take this road to Periyapalayam and at Periyapalayam take the left side road that goes through a bridge to Uthukottai.
+Suruttappalli can be reached through two routes.
+Via Redhills, Karanodai, Periyapalayam and Uthukottai, it is about 57 kms from Chennai.
+In the Chennai – Kolkatta Grand North Trunk (GNT) Road you can go upto Karanodai bridge / Toll Plaza and immediately after that you can take the road on the left that goes via Periyapalayam, Uthukottai, Nagalapuram to Thirupathi.
 From Uthukottai, the temple is just 2 kms away and is on the main road itself.
-Practically it is at the end of the Uthukottai town which is the border between Tamilnadu and Andhra.
-The temple is in Andhra state.
+It is at the end of the Uthukottai town which is the border between Tamilnadu and Andhra states and the temple is in the Andhra state territory.

-Note: The Krishna Canal enters Tamilnadu at Uthukottai only which is called ‘Zero Point’.
+Note: The Krishna Canal enters Tamilnadu at Uthukottai which is called ‘Zero Point’.

 Tollgate to Periyapalayam – 14 km

 - The only place where Lord Shiva is in the reclining pose.

 - Goddess is present with Kamadhenu and Karpaha Viruksham on either side

 - Lord Dakshinamoorthy is present as Thambadya Dakshinamoorthy along with his consort

 - The stone with the foot printings of Lava-Kucha